Account

 Example:

-Let’s say you have some files and folders that you created in the terminal.
-After some time, if you want to see these files and directories but forget their names, you can type the ls command to list them.
+Let’s say I have some files and folders that I created in the terminal.
+After some time, if I want to see these files and directories but forget their names, I can type the ls command to list them.

 Files and directories created: